Dr. Stephen Smith

 "Many times a day I realize how much my own life is built on the labors of my fellowmen, and how earnestly I must exert myself in order to give in return as much as I have received." ~Albert Einstein

-Dr. Smith's previous work experience includes serving as the Assistant Superintendent of Curriculum and Instruction for the Lynchburg City Schools, working as an elementary principal, a middle and high school math teacher, a supervisor for math, science, and gifted education, and a biochemistry instructor in the Summer Governor's School for Mathematics, Science, and Technology at Lynchburg College.
-Dr. Smith has also taught several graduate-level courses at Lynchburg College.
-These courses include EDHD 609: Reseach Methods and Applications, EDLS 636: Applications in Educational Technology, EDLS 643: The Principalship and LS 802: Quantitative Research Methods.
+My previous work experience includes serving as the Assistant Superintendent of Curriculum and Instruction for the Lynchburg City Schools, working as an elementary principal, a middle and high school math teacher, a supervisor for math, science, and gifted education, and a biochemistry instructor in the Summer Governor's School for Mathematics, Science, and Technology at Lynchburg College.
+I have also taught several graduate-level courses at Lynchburg College including EDHD 609: Reseach Methods and Applications, EDLS 636: Applications in Educational Technology, EDLS 643: The Principalship and LS 802: Quantitative Research Methods.
 I have taught Math 208 at Randolph College as well.

-Dr. Smith teaches the Connections in Mathematics course as well as a section of Junior Research.
-In instruction, Dr. Smith enjoys using emerging technologies, direct instruction with mnemonic devices and graphic organizers, and active learning with group and project-based work to enhance understanding and recall.
+I currently teach the senior Connections in Mathematics course as well as the statistics portion of Junior Research.
+In my teaching I enjoy using emerging technologies, direct instruction with mnemonic devices and graphic organizers, and active learning with group and project-based work to enhance understanding and recall.

 - Lynchburg College, B.S. with a joint major in Biology and Chemistry

 - Lynchburg College, Collegiate Professional Teaching Certificate with endorsements in Biology, Chemistry, and Secondary Mathematics

 - Lynchburg College, M.Ed. in Curriculum and Instruction

 - University of Virginia, Ed.D. in Administration and Supervision with endorsements in preK-12 Administration and Supervision and the Virginia Division Superintendent License